β‘ Lesson 18: Eevee Real-Time Rendering

 - Emission Strength controls how much object glows

-- Bloom Threshold controls when bloom kicks in
+- The Glare node Threshold controls when bloom kicks in

 - Higher emission = more bloom effect